Often when you play chess, you get into check. You have to move your king to take it out of the check. But, can a king move without check?

 - In the case of castling, a king can’t castle if it is in check, through a check, or into check.
 Also, if there is a chess piece between the king and the rook or if the king or the rook has already moved once then you are not allowed to castle.

 - A king can kill in chess as long as doing that doesn’t put it in check.

 - But one king can’t kill another king because that also puts the first king in check which is illegal.

 If you remember these few rules then I can promise you will never make any mistakes.

 When can the king move in chess?

-A king can move anytime during the game if while moving it doesn’t gets into check.
+A king can move anytime during the game if while moving it doesn’t get into check.

 As you can see in this image it is the white’s turn to move and the white king is not in check.
 But still, the white king can move because doing that doesn’t put it in check.

-So in the similar situations the king can move without check in chess.
+So in similar situations, the king can move without check-in chess.